codefresh-io/docs.codefresh.io/_docs/administration/platform-ip-addresses.md

 ## Upcoming Codefresh IPs

 These are IP addresses that we will soon add in the Codefresh platform.
 Customers will be notified long before they take effect.
-We publish them today so that you can whitelist them in advance.
+We publish them today so that you can allowlist them in advance.

 - 107.21.238.215
 - 18.209.185.91